JakeC007/JakeC007.github.io/aboutme.md

 In a more general sense, Jake is interested in tech policy & digital rights, human computer interaction (HCI), and CS education.
-During the summer months off from school, he has done NSF funded HCI research in virtual realty and unmanned aerial systems.
-He may have had a bit too much fun along the way.
+During the summer months, Jake has participated in NSF funded HCI research in both virtual realty (2018 REU) and unmanned aerial systems (2019 REU) .
+It is possible that Jake has a little too much fun with the subject matter.

 <img src="/assets/img/NIMBUS.jpg" width="760" height="570" title="Pictured, Jake (L) and Nina (R) posing with a DJI F450 Flamewheel" alt="Jake and Nina posing with a DJI F450 Flamewheel">